andrewbrooke/blog/_posts/2016-10-21-the-hackathon-experience.md

 Sadly, we didn't recieve any awards for our brilliant idea, but we did get voted as one of the most popular projects, so that's a plus.
 Overall it was a really fun way to spend 24 hours, and I'll definitely do it again.

-Feel free to check out our project on Devpost: https://devpost.com/software/meme-market
+Feel free to check out our project on [Devpost.](https://devpost.com/software/meme-market)